dme26/website/content/installation/source.md

 The kernel configuration derives from the configuration currently present on the system where you run the build.
 Early in the build process you will be presented with a GUI to customise the kernel configuration.
 If you are not sure what to do, do not modify the configuration.

 {{% block warn %}}
-Configuration options need to be carefully considered in resource constrained environment.
+Configuration options need to be carefully considered in resource-constrained environment.
 {{% /block %}}

 For the installation process to take effect you need to reboot the machine.